ehrudxo/javascript/README.md

-# javascript
+# Web
-This project is javascript lecture study.

-In this project, You can find all about javascript.
+In this project, You can learn basic concept of Web technology.

-First of all, I would like to make messenger program.

-Then, I will explain javascript indetail.
+Furthermore, it will guide you a right way of thinking in Web.